Everything You Need to Know About Energy Savings Performance Contract (ESPC) in Texas

 Authored By: Joe Muldoon Vice President

-Whether you have some familiarity with ESPCs or this is the first time you’ve heard about them, this article will serve as a primer on how to develop and implement a successful project for your institution.
-Follow along as Ira Nicodemus, Business Development Manager, explains each step to implement Energy Savings Performance Contracts.
-Let’s get started!
+Whether you have some familiarity with energy savings performance contracts or this is the first time you’ve heard about them, this article will serve as a primer on how to develop and implement a successful energy performance project for your public establishment.

 What is an Energy Savings Performance Contract (ESPC)?

-Energy Savings Performance Contracts (ESPCs) are a procurement option that allows public entities to finance facility improvements with savings from future operations and maintenance budgets over up to 20 years.
-This legislation was first enacted in Texas in 1989, and since then, hundreds of municipalities, schools, universities, and hospitals have implemented successful energy savings performance contract projects.
+Energy Savings Performance Contracts (ESPCs) are a procurement option available in Texas that allows public entities to finance facility improvements with savings from future operations and maintenance budgets over up to 20 years.
+This legislation was first enacted in Texas in 1989, and since then, hundreds of municipalities, K-12 schools, universities, and hospitals have implemented successful energy savings performance contract projects.

-For starters, ESPC legislation has been enacted to enable performance contracting in the following public entities in Texas:
+For starters, ESPC legislation has been enacted to enable performance contracting across a wide range of public entities in Texas.
+This gives these organizations the legal framework to pursue infrastructure improvements through performance-based financing.

 Why an ESPC?